Antibiotic use in livestock: Other sources of resistance

 As well as via food, E. coli from a variety of sources can also cause urinary and bloodstream infections.
 While one study suggests a large proportion of resistant E. coli isolates causing bloodstream infections in people could emanate from livestock produced for food, other studies have since contradicted this, finding little commonality between resistance genes from livestock sources and those found in human infections, even when examining plasmid-mediated resistance.

 The use of antibiotics in livestock also has the potential to introduce antibiotic-resistant bacteria to humans via environmental exposure or inhalation of airborne bacteria.
 Antibiotics given to livestock in sub-therapeutic concentrations to stimulate growth when there is no diagnosis of disease – a practice still permitted in some countries – may kill some, but not all, of the bacterial organisms in the animal, possibly leaving those that are naturally antibiotic-resistant in the environment.
 Hence the practice of using antibiotics for growth stimulation could result in selection for resistance.
-Antibiotics are not fully digested and processed in the animal or human gut, therefore, an estimated 40–90% of the antibiotics ingested are excreted in urine and/or faeces.
-This means that as well as finding antibiotics in human sewage and animal manure, both can also contain antibiotic-resistant bacteria which have developed in vivo or in the environment.
-When animal manures are stored inadequately or applied as fertiliser, this can then spread bacteria to crops and into run-off water.
-Antibiotics have been found in small amounts in crops grown in fertilised fields, and detected in runoff from animal waste-fertilised land.
-Composting has been shown to reduce the presence of various antibiotics by 20–99%, but one study found that chlortetracycline, an antibiotic used in livestock feed in China, degraded at different rates dependent on the animal it was fed to, and that manure composting was not sufficient to ensure the microbial degradation of the antibiotic.